Gridiron Developmental Football League: Inaugural teams

-2019–present
+2019–2025

 In September 2019 the GDFL reached an agreement with Labelle Developmental Football League (formerly Labelle Community Football League) to absorb the league teams under the Gridiron Developmental Football League umbrella, and to launch "GDFL West Coast".
 On later date, it was announced that the West Coast Football Alliance teams will become GDFL members, and the Colorado Football Association also confirmed that their league teams are joining the GDFL.
 On October the league and Developmental Football International (DFI) announced joint-venture agreement, that "would strengthen the American developmental football landscape through stability, commercial growth and the professional development of club football in four main regions throughout the United States", with attempt to mirror the United Soccer League.

 As with almost all other sports leagues, the GDFL first postponed and then suspended operations during the COVID-19 pandemic.

 In 2023 the league announced that the Watertown Red & Black – the oldest active football team in the United States – would be joining the league and the Racine Raiders – the second oldest active semi-pro team in the United States and the semi-pro team with the most all-time franchise wins – would be joining the league.

+The GDFL used a playoff format similar to NCAA tournament, as 14 teams - each division champions and at-large teams - making the playoffs, with the two finalists meet in the Gridiron Bowl.
+The league also has an All-Star game called Hype Bowl, where the best players from the Impact Conference meet their counterparts from Xtreme Conference, and played annually before the championship game.

+2026–present

+After the 2025 season the league decided to move to "semi-pro"/"developmental professional" model, while the season will be split to two - Spring season accumulating in the "Hype Bowl" and "regular" Summer season accumulating in the "Gridiron Bowl".
+The Memphis Gators beat the Mississippi Road Warriors 32-8 in the first Hype Bowl.